myrestop/myflow-plugin-guide/getting_started.md

 ## Running Plugin

 When you follow the steps to get here, everything is ready, now we just running it.
-Open RunFlow action window, go to Settings -> General Settings, scroll to the bottom, you will see a label `Load External Plugins`, choose our `plugin-spec.yml` to load this plugin.
+Open RunFlow action window, go to **Settings** -> **General Settings**, scroll to the bottom, you will see a label `Load External Plugins`, choose our `plugin-spec.yml` to load this plugin.

 Then type the `hello` keyword in action input field, you will see the result: `Hello RunFlow`, and if you switch the language to simplified chinese, you will see `你好RunFlow` (if you bundled `zn_cn.yml`).